Spinning Weaving and Rug-making Courses - 1 and 2 day

-In the weekend Spinning, Weaving and rug-making courses you will learn all the traditional skills to transform Herdwick wool from some of the oldest Herdwick flocks in the country into yarn and textiles using traditional equipment.
+Learn the ancient crafts of Spinning, Weaving and rug-making with wool.
+You will learn all the traditional skills to transform the fibre from the sheep you can see in the fields into stunning hand-made yarn and textiles using ancient techniques and time-honoured equipment

-Susan will share her many years experience working and designing with wool to begin your exploration into making your own beautiful, hand-made textiles.
+I will share my many years of experience working and designing with wool to guide you through the skills need to make your own beautiful, hand-made textiles.
 No prior experience working with wool, spinning or weaving is necessary.
 Refreshments and lunch included

 Residential Week long courses can be organised by joining any of the listed courses together.
-Prices on application
+(See Herdwick Discovery week below)

 Using a traditional spinning wheel and Herdwick fleece you will learn how to create your own yarn for use in your own crafts.
 Starting with the raw fleece, you will find out how to prepare the fibres for spinning.
 You will learn how to wash and prepare the fleece using combs, and carders, of many shapes and sizes to create “rovings”, “rolags” and “slivers” to begin the spinning process.
 Once your fibre is prepared for spinning then the magic of spinning begins.
 You will learn how to control the spinning wheel with the treadles, whilst drafting the fibres to make a smooth yarn.
 You will understand how to change the tension, understand how twist affects the yarn, create singles and then ply your creations to make a balanced yarn.
 Herdwick and other fleece fibres will be used during this course.

 Peg Loom Rug

 Peg loom weaving